johnshields/smoke-break/works/story-outline.md

 - Maintain a 30 - 60 minute playtime loop
 - Focus on exploration and story-driven moments over crafting or grindy systems
 - Keep scope small but impactful for solo development

-## 🧭 Planned Structure

-**Phase 1: The Fall & First Need**
-- Kanta awakens post-crash with depleted resources
-- Recover boost pack and pistol
-- Learn basic survival mechanics

-**Phase 2: The Crater and the Smoke**
-- Explore nearby wreckage
-- Optional discovery of *Twiggy Smokes*
-- Reveal that 42 years have passed since the crash

-**Phase 3: Escape Preparation**
-- Explore small, handcrafted zones
-- Gather key parts to repair the escape pod (*Amaterasu*):
-  - Winch system
-  - Wings/Stabilizers
-  - Thrusters
-  - Engine core

-**Phase 4: Launch and Final Reflection**
-- Repair and power up *Amaterasu*
-- Choose whether to smoke or not
-- Launch with a final monologue, leaving his fate open-ended

 ---